flaviaouyang/flaviaouyang/README.md

 <br /><br />

 I'm a senior at **McGill** University studying **Computer Science** and **Philosophy**.
 Currently on my journey to become a better **web developer**.
 I care a great deal about the **design**, **architecture**, and **user experience** of the things I built.
 I'm always learning.
 Lately, I've been working with `three.js` and `GSAP` to incorporate more interactivity & animation into my websites.
   - Want to know more about me?
-Check out my <a href="https://flaviaouyang.github.io/portfolio-site/">portfolio</a> here.
+Check out my <a href="https://flaviaouyang.github.io/portfolio-site/">portfolio</a> or <a href="https://github.com/flaviaouyang/portfolio-site/blob/master/Flavia_Ouyang_CV.pdf">CV</a> here.
   - Are you hiring or looking to work together?
 Shoot me an <a href="mailto:flavia.ouyang@mail.mcgill.ca">email</a>.